A good photo isn’t just the result of a good camera and a professional photographer.

 There are also a billion online resources that can help you with photography techniques.
 To start, take a look at my 10 travel photography tips.

 For something super simple, you can also use Instagram to edit your photos!
-My tips below will also apply to this simple editing program, for more tips on using Instagram see my post on How to be an ace at Instagram.
+My tips below will also apply to this simple editing program.

 how to touch up your photos

 These tips are going to be focussed on using Adobe Photoshop, but the theory can be applied to any editing programs.
 Click on the images for larger versions.